What is AMM?

 On the other hand, if this ratio varies much, liquidity providers should hold the tokens rather than add funds to the liquidity pool.
-Despite this, Uniswap tanks such as ETH/DAI are famous for their impermanent losses but still profit from accumulated transaction fees.
+Despite this, Uniswap tanks such as ETH/DAI are famous for their impermanent losses but profit from accumulated transaction fees.

 When the asset returns to the price as it was originally deposited, then the loss will be mitigated.
-However, if the withdrawal is at a different price rate than when deposited, then the loss will be quite significant.
+However, if the withdrawal is at a different price rate than when deposited, then the loss will be pretty significant.
 In some cases, transaction fees can minimize damage to this, but users should still consider all risks before making any investments.

 AMM is a key part of the DeFi space that allows anyone to create a market seamlessly and efficiently.
 While there are limitations compared to the exchange that uses the order book, the tool brings innovation to the crypto market.

-The AMM that we know and use today such as Uniswap, Curve or PancakeSwap often have easy-to-understand designs, but are still quite limited in features.
+The AMM that we know and use today such as Uniswap, Curve, or PancakeSwap often have easy-to-understand designs but are still quite limited in features.
 In the future, many new designs for AMM could be created to make fees cheaper and better liquidity for users.

 Related: What is Taproot?